Tyler127/CSCI4061/Project2/README.md

 Changes to Makefile or Existing Files: added "out" folder command, makeOutFolder, used TA given makefile from piazza

-Contributions:
+Outline of Contributions:

-all: helped complete leaf process
-Jackson: created readme, delete duplicate files
-Tyler: helped with leaf process, creating symlinks
-Gianni: making root process, helped with redirection
+Jackson: implement delete_duplicate_files and aid in redirection and create_symlinks
+Tyler: Implement the redirection function
+Gianni: Implement the create_symlinks

 Implementation Plan:

-Function redirection(dup_list, size, root_dir):
+redirection(dup_list, size, root_dir):
     Determine the filename for the output file based on root_dir Make the full path for the output file in the output_file_folder Redirect s/o to the output file with a pipe